dojo/docs/dojox/app.rst

         "data": "modelApp.repeatData"
       }
     }
-  },
+  }

 template
 --------

 String.
-HTML file which will act as the application template.
+HTML file.
+When defined at application level defines the application root template.
+When defined at view level defined the view template.

 .. js ::

-  "template": "application.html",
+  "template": "application.html"

 models
 ------

 Object.
-Models and instantiation parameters for the models including 'type' as a property allows one to override the class that will be used for the
-model.
-By default it is ``dojox.mvc.model``.
+Models and their instantiation parameters.
+A model item is an object with three properties: the model type, the modelLoader and the params.
+The modelLoader property defines whether an MVC or a simple model must be loaded.
+The type property defines which class must be used for that model using an AMD module identifier and finally the params property content is passed to the model class constructor to build an instance.

 .. js ::

   "models": {
-    "names": {
+    "model1": {
+        "modelLoader": "dojox/app/utils/mvcModel",
+        "type": "dojox/mvc/EditStoreRefListController",
         "params":{
           "store": {"$ref":"#stores.namesStore"}
         }
+    },
+    "model2": {
+      "modelLoader": "dojox/app/utils/simpleModel",
+      "params":{
+        "store": {"$ref":"#stores.namesStore"}
       }
-  },
+    }
+  }

 defaultView
 -----------

 String.
-The name of the scene/view to load when the application is initialized.
+The name of the view to load when the application is initialized.

 .. js ::

-  "defaultView": "home",
+  "defaultView": "home"

 defaultTransition
 -----------------

 String.
 The default animation type for the view transition.

 .. js ::

-  "defaultTransition": "slide",
+  "defaultTransition": "slide"

 views
 -----
 Object.
-The children views/scenes of the application or current scene.
-Dependencies may be defined via views for optimization and organization purposes.
-View types, models, and transition properties may be defined, along with the template.
+The children views of an application or of a view.
+Dependencies may be defined on views for optimization and organization purposes.
+Models might also be defined on views if they are view-specific.
+Finally a view item as three additional properties: transition for specific view transitions, template for defining the view rendering and finally definition to provide an AMD module to be mixed into the view to control it.
+AMD modules identifiers starting with “.” will be resolved relative to the application root.
+All other modules identifiers will be resolved according to the Dojo AMD loader rules and in particular with respect to its configuration provided as part of the loaderConfig attribute.
+By default if no definition module is specified for a view it is looked up automatically in "./view/<viewId>.js".
+If you don’t want a definition module at all you should specify the "none" value.

 .. js ::

   "views": {
     // simple view without any children views or scenes
     // views can has its own dependencies which will be loaded
-    // before the view is first intialized.
+    // before the view is first initialized.
     "home": {
-      "type": "dojox.app.view",
       "dependencies":[
         "dojox/mobile/RoundRectList",
         "dojox/mobile/ListItem",
         "dojox/mobile/EdgeToEdgeCategory"
       ],
-      "template": "views/simple/home.html"
+      "template": "./views/simple/home.html"
+      "definition": "./views/simple/home.js "
     },

-    // simple scene which loads all views and shows the default first "main":{
+    // simple composite view which loads all views and shows the default "main":{
       // all views in the main scene will be bound to the user model "models": [],
-      "type": "dojox.app.scene",
       "template": "simple.html",
       "defaultView": "main",
       "defaultTransition": "slide",
       // the views available to this scene
       "views": {
         "main":{
-          "template": "views/simple/main.html"
+          "template": "./views/simple/main.html"
+          "definition": "none"
         },
         "second":{
-          "template": "views/simple/second.html"
+          "template": "./views/simple/second.html"
         },
         "third":{
-          "template": "views/simple/third.html"
+          "template": "./views/simple/third.html"
         }
       },
       "dependencies":[